Webstrates/Spatialstrates/docs/code-structure.md

 The avatar functionality that displays an avatar for each user in the scene.
 Avatars are generated for the camera of each user and the controllers of users in immersive XR.
 Different models are used for the desktop users, phone users, and HMD users.
 Avatars can be toggled on and off using the menu.
 Toggling them on or off is a global action that affects all users.

-Controller and HMD models always show the Meta Quest 3 models.
+Currently, controller and HMD models always show the Meta Quest 3 models.
 For broader compatibility, more models and a better detection of the user agent should be added.

+> [!NOTE]
-**Note**: Using avatars impacts the performance of Spatialstrates on the Quest 3 and Quest Pro significantly.
+> Using avatars impacts the performance of Spatialstrates on the Quest 3 and Quest Pro significantly.

 ### [📦AI Helpers Util](/fragment-sync/Add-Ons/Utils/AIHelpers.wpm)